 While chronic kidney disease certainly isn’t a “good” diagnosis for any dog, there are plenty of ways to manage the disease and keep Fido’s tail wagging for years to come.

 Often, this includes switching to a food designed specifically for dogs with kidney issues.

 Below, we’ll explain what kidney disease is, share some signs that indicate your dog’s kidneys may be struggling, and discuss some of the treatment strategies including diet adjustment.
-We’ll also identify some of the best dog foods for kidney disease so that your mutt can safely enjoy his munchies.
+We’ll also identify some of the best dog food for kidney disease options so your mutt can safely enjoy his munchies.

-Best Food For Dogs with Kidney Disease: Quick Picks
+Best Dog Food for Kidney Disease: Quick Picks